modar-alloush/Alter_Care_Privacy_Policy/Alter_Care_Privacy_Policy.md

 The security of your personal information is important to me, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While I strive to use commercially acceptable means to protect your personal information, I cannot guarantee its absolute security.

 ## Collection of Routine Information
-This app do not track any information about their users.
+This app dose not track any information about their users.

 ## Changes To This Privacy Policy